xregistry/spec/core/spec.md

   RECOMMENDED that clients provide an explicit `id` when possible.
 However, if a Version create operation asks the server to choose the `id` values, then including that `id` in the query parameter is not possible.
-In those cases a value of `this` MAY be used as a way to reference the Version being processed in the current request, and if the request creates more than one Version then an error MUST be generated.
+In those cases a value of `request` MAY be used as a way to reference the Version being processed in the current request, and if the request creates more than one Version then an error MUST be generated.
-- If a non-null and non-this `vID` does not reference an existing Version of the Resource, after all Version processing is completed, then an HTTP `400 Bad Request` error MUST be generated.
+- If a non-null and non-request `vID` does not reference an existing Version of the Resource, after all Version processing is completed, then an HTTP `400 Bad Request` error MUST be generated.